vallurumk/sheffield-bioinformatics-core.github.io/training/training-network-2019-07-09.md

 ## Prerequisites

-- Preference will be given to current Bioinformatics trainers in the North of England
+- Preference will be given to current and aspiring Bioinformatics trainers in the North of England

-## Instructors
+## Instructors / Facilitators

 - [Dr Sarah Morgan](https://www.ebi.ac.uk/about/people/sarah-morgan), Scientific Training Coordinator, European Bioinformatics Institute
+- [Dr Dennis Wang](https://www.trans-bioinformatics.com/), Bioinformatics lecturer, University of Sheffield
+- [Dr Mark Dunning](http://sbc.shef.ac.uk/team/mark/index.html), Bioinformatics Core, University of Sheffield

 ## Timetable (provisional)

+### Tuesday 9th July

+- 10:00 - 10:30, Registration
+- 10:30 - 11:30, Introductions and workshop plan *Group Discussion*
+- 11:30 - 12:30, Who is our audience; motivations and challenges
+- 12:30 - 13:30 LUNCH (provided)
+- 13:30 - 14:30 What does good training look like?
+- 14:30 - 15:30 TEA (provided)
+- 16:00 - 17:00 Logistic and technical challenges; what do we need (and what do we have), how can we spread the teaching load, alternate modes of teaching *Group Discussion*
+- 17:00 Intro to day 2
+- 17:30 Wrap-up of day 1
+- Walk to accommodation at [Jonas Hotel](https://www.jonashotel.co.uk/) followed by group meal (self-paying)

+### Wednesday 10th July

 ## Registration